The Problem of Suffering: A Theistic Defense

 Suffering and Human Culpability

 For example, the doctrine of original sin explains the human propensity for evil actions (Rom.
 5:12).
-Therefore, the responsibility for some suffering may reside solely with human free agents acting of their own accord (Rom.
+Therefore, the responsibility for moral suffering may reside solely with human free agents acting of their own accord (Rom.
 3:9–18).
 The human propensity for causing suffering (called “sin” in the Bible) is a result of people turning away from God and following their own desires (Rom.
 1:28–32).
 Such a condition is not compatible with flourishing.

 In Christian doctrine, Christ—who is both God and man—became the perfect sacrifice (Heb.
 9:14) to redeem human creatures whose natural inclinations drive them to commit moral evil.
-In their natural state, humans are both mortal and corruptible [22] and yet ultimately redeemable.
-The predisposition to commit moral evil represents the reason, in Christian theology, why all humans must be redeemed by God’s grace through faith in Christ (Eph.
+In their natural state, humans are both mortal and corruptible[22] and yet ultimately redeemable.
+The predisposition to commit moral evil represents the reason why all humans must be redeemed by God’s grace through faith in Christ (Eph.
 2:8; Gal.
 2:16).
 Redemption represents the solution for a lack of flourishing (Rom.
 3:23, 24).
 Moreover, redemption allows humans to flourish in the afterlife since, without redemption, humans will not share the afterlife with God (Jn.
 3:36).
+Indeed, according to Aquinas, the worst possible condition for humans is that they would never achieve or even desire to achieve, a real closeness of love with God and that that condition might last eternally.[23]

 Conclusion

 Second, there may be some concerns that are opaque to our finite understanding.
 Even if an all-powerful God could eliminate suffering, perhaps an all-good God would not.
 Maybe the reason for not removing all suffering is that such a process would preclude human freedom or would bring about greater suffering.
-Giving people free will and then rescinding it every time it is used to cause suffering would leave humans bereft of true freedom.
+Giving people free will and then rescinding it every time it is abused would leave humans bereft of true freedom.
 God may allow humans to freely choose between good and evil acts because he considers it more valuable than not to have truly free creatures.

 Third, many of the responsibilities for evil and suffering may lie solely with free human agents acting of their own volition.
 The human propensity for evil may result from turning one’s back on God’s commands and pursuing one’s own desires.
 This may be why all humans need redemption, which represents a step forward in achieving the greatest possible good: a close unity of love with God.